 Arusu believes that magic should bring happiness to people, making it a shock for her when she arrives in the fantasy world she always dreamed of, and finds it a dark, depressing place.
-Witches are elitist snobs who mistreat and kill those who aren’t good enough at magic, and Arusu soon finds herself locked up in a prison where hundreds of magical critters are caged up.
-They are routinely harvested for magical reagents, so to fight back against these injustices, Arusu sets them all free.
+Witches are elitist snobs who mistreat and kill those who aren’t good enough at magic, and Arusu soon finds herself locked up in a prison where hundreds of magical critters are caged up; who are routinely harvested for magical reagents.
+To fight back against these injustices, Arusu sets them all free.

 The story paints Arusu as an idealist that wants to create a better world and free the witches from the ruling class of cranky, old traditionalists.
 However, she is too young to realize how her actions endanger the people around her.
 With the witches now unable to obtain vital magical resources, shortages hit and devastate their society.
 Shortages give way to tension between different people, putting the world on the brink of all-out war as everybody scrambles to recapture what animals they can find.

-Magical Girl Squad Alice presents interesting moral problems for a fantasy story and Arusu makes for a likable chaotic good protagonist, but I was pleased to see that the show never shirks away from showing how her careless nature snowballs and causes new issues in its fallout.
+Magical Girl Squad Alice presents interesting moral problems for a fantasy story.
+Arusu makes for a likable chaotic good protagonist, but I was pleased to see that the show never shirks away from showing how her careless nature snowballs and causes new issues in its fallout.

 #3 Cute critters

-Arusu, Sheila, and Eva are tasked with retrieving all the different species of magical animals that were lost and this basically becomes the monster-of-the-week type episode that bridges the gaps between major story moments.
+Arusu, Sheila, and Eva are tasked with retrieving all the different species of magical animals and this basically becomes the monster-of-the-week type episode that bridges the gaps between major story moments.
 All the creatures are quite imaginative, ranging from cute spooks to flying, feathered pigs.